2024–25 Süper Lig

 The 2024–25 Süper Lig, officially called the Trendyol Süper Lig Şamil Ekinci season, was the 67th season of the Süper Lig, the highest tier football league of Turkey.
 The season started on 9 August 2024 and ended on 1 June 2025.

 On 18 May 2025, Galatasaray secured their 25th Süper Lig title with a 3–0 win over Kayserispor, clinching the championship with two weeks to spare.
 They became the first Turkish football club to wear a fifth star on their logo.
 Galatasaray completed the season with 95 points on top with 30 wins, 5 draws and only 1 defeat.

+The season named after the former Trabzonspor president, Şamil Ekinci, who died in 2024.

 Teams

-A total of 19 teams contest the league, including 16 sides from the 2023–24 season and three promoted teams from 2023–24 TFF First League.
+A total of 19 teams contested the league, including 16 sides from the 2023–24 season and three promoted teams from 2023–24 TFF First League.

-The bottom four teams will be relegated to the 2025–26 TFF First League.
+The bottom four teams were relegated to the 2025–26 TFF First League.

 Changes from last season

 İstanbulspor was the first team relegated to 2024–25 TFF First League after a 2–1 loss to Fatih Karagümrük at home on 20 April 2024, ending its two-year stay in Süper Lig.
 Fatih Karagümrük were themselves relegated after a 3–1 loss at Gaziantep on 18 May 2024, ending their four-year stay in the top flight.
 Pendikspor was the third side relegated to the second level after a 1–0 home loss to Gaziantep on 26 May 2024, ending its one-year stay at the top level.
 The fourth and final team relegated was Ankaragücü, were relegated after a 4–2 away loss against Trabzonspor on 26 May 2024 that ended their two-year stay in the top flight.
 This meant no Ankara team would participate in Süper Lig for at least two years.

 The first promoted team was Eyüpspor whose 4–1 home win against Altay on 23 April 2024 promoted them to Süper Lig for the first time in their history.
 The second team promoted is Göztepe, who won 2–0 against Gençlerbirliği at home on 28 April 2024 to return to the top flight after two years.
 This meant İzmir would be represented after a two-year absence.
 Bodrum were the third and final team to qualify for Süper Lig, for the first time in their history, after they beat Sakaryaspor 3–1 after extra time following a 1–1 draw, in the play-off final on 30 May 2024 in Adana.
 This meant Muğla would be represented for the first time in the history of the Süper Lig.